machulav/ec2-github-runner/README.md

    These example policies above are provided as a guide.
 They can and most likely should be limited even more by specifying the resources you use.

+   [!NOTE] If you are planning on using Spot instances for your runner, AWS uses a service-linked role to provision the instances.
+   For this to work, at least one of the following must be true:
+   - The service-linked role exists already.
+This happens if you request a Spot instance via the AWS Console interface.
+   - You create the service-linked role via the Console, AWS CLI or AWS API.
+   - You grant the IAM role above permissions to create the service-linked role at runtime.
+   See the docs [here](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create-service-linked-role.html) and [here](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/service-linked-roles-spot-instance-requests.html) for more details.

 2. Add the keys to GitHub secrets.
 3. Use the [aws-actions/configure-aws-credentials](https://github.com/aws-actions/configure-aws-credentials) action to set up the keys as environment variables.